Maithili Karna Kayasthak Panjik Sarvekshan

-Maithil Karna Kayasthak Panjik Sarvekshan (A Survey of the Panji of the Karan Kayasthas of Mithila) is a book written by Binod Bihari Verma in Maithili.
-It is a research study on the available ancient manuscripts in the Mithila region, called as Panjis, which are genealogical charts of Maithil Brahmin and Kayasthas castes.
-This study deals with the manuscripts available in respect of Karna Kayasthas.
+Maithil Karna Kayasthak Panjik Sarvekshan (A Survey of the Panji of the Karna Kayasthas of Mithila) is a book written by Binod Bihari Verma in Maithili.
+It is a research study of the available ancient manuscripts in the Mithila region, called Panjis, which are genealogical charts of Maithil Brahmin and Maithil Karna Kayasthas castes.
+This study focuses on the manuscripts related to the Karna Kayasthas of Mithila.